top of page

 This is what I recall him saying about all of this.

-Sometime around the 1920’s into the 1940’s, club owners would hire a 3-pc band, all the time knowing damn well that this trio of players probably had a bunch of friends who would show up to jam with them.
+Sometime around the 1920’s and into the 1940’s, club owners would hire a 3-pc band, all the time knowing damn well that this trio of players probably had a bunch of friends who would show up to jam with them.
 For free.
 Or for just a couple of draft beers (*see “Freddy Herrera” stories earlier in this tale).
 Cuz real musicians love playing music for music’s sake alone.
 Even if there isn’t anything remotely resembling a pot of gold at the end of the rainbow each night after they’re finished.

 Oftentimes, musicians would even stick around after closing time and play into the wee hours of the morning.
 Again.
 All for free.
 Just cuz that’s what they did.
 Cuz that’s what they loved.
 Capisce?